YangD17/3275Devoir1/README.md

 Main: Takes the initial binary string,splits it and does a xor operation on first half and second half : FirstHalf xor SecondHalf

-CribDrag:Takes input of user(text) and does xor of result of Main with text in binary form which is concatenated to test the whole binary string, outputs the xor with different offsets, it offsets for the length of the crib word, example in text form:
+CribDrag:Takes input of user(text) and does xor of result of Main with text in binary form which is concatenated to test the whole binary string, outputs the xor with different offsets, it offsets for the length of the crib word

+example in text form:

 thisisanexampleofthecodeintextform